soumelis-lab/ICELLNET/Vignette.md

 **PC.target** should contains at least an 'ID' column including the name of the samples (usually rownames(PC.target) or colnames(PC.data) ), and a 'Class' column corresponding to a classification of your different samples included in PC.target, such as a cell type classification.
 The different categories included in the 'Class' column will define the different peripheral cells in the graphs.

-# Case study 1: IL-10 controls an intercellular communication module in LPS activated dendritic cells
+# Case study 1: IL-10 controls an intercellular communication module in LPS activated dendritic cells <a name="Case-study-1:-IL-10-controls-an-intercellular-communication-module-in-LPS-activated-dendritic-cells"></a>

 In this example, we are interested in **studying communication of resting and perturbed immune cells**.
 To explore the role of autocrine loops, we cultured LPS-activated human monocyte-derived dendritic cells (DCs) in the presence or absence of blocking antibodies (Abs) to the TNF and IL-10 receptors (αTNFR and αIL10R).
 We want to compare the communication channels that are used by the DCs in the different activation modes.